JohnnyHa1017/Rainforest/README.md

 #### Cart
   - Logged-in users can create, view, edit, and delete items within their cart.

+#### Image Hosting
+  - Image hosting to be fulfilled by Amazon Web Services

 ##### Order History (Bonus)
   - Logged-in users can view their order history once a cart has been checked out.